Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Simulations and Evaluation

 \subsection{The Free Monad Construction as a Comonad}

-Composition of general simulations doesn't follow directly from composition of linear simulations because there is a mismatch on the middle interaction system: composing~$R : w_1^\ast \linear w_2$ and~$S:w_2^\ast \linear w_3$ to get a simulation from~$w_1^\ast$ to~$w_3$ isn't obvious.
+Composition of general simulations does not follow directly from composition of linear simulations because there is a mismatch on the middle container: composing~$R : w_1^\ast \linear w_2$ and~$S:w_2^\ast \linear w_3$ to get a simulation from~$w_1^\ast$ to~$w_3$ is not obvious.
 Fortunately, the operation~$w \mapsto w^\ast$ lifts to a comonad, and the composition corresponds to composition in its (co)Kleisli category.

-\begin{prop} Let~$\C$ be a locally cartesian closed category, the operation~$P \mapsto P^\ast$ lifts to a monad on the category of polynomial functors over~$I$ with cartesian natural transformations between them. \end{prop} \begin{proof}\partlychecked The operation~$P\mapsto P^\ast$ goes from~$\End(\C/I)$, the category of polynomial endofunctors on~$\C/I$ to~$\Mnd(\C/I)$, the category of (polynomial) monads over~$\C/I$~\cite{GambHyl,polyMonads}.
+\begin{prop} Let~$\C$ be a locally cartesian closed category.
+The operation~$P \mapsto P^\ast$ lifts to a monad on the category of polynomial functors over~$I$ with cartesian natural transformations between them. \end{prop} \begin{proof}\partlychecked The operation~$P\mapsto P^\ast$ goes from~$\End(\C/I)$, the category of polynomial endofunctors on~$\C/I$ to~$\Mnd(\C/I)$, the category of (polynomial) monads over~$\C/I$~\cite{GambHyl,polyMonads}.
 We write~$\Nat(F,G)$ for natural transformations from~$F$ to~$G$, and~$\Nat_{\Mnd}(F,G)$ for those transformations that respect the monad structures of~$F$ and~$G$.
 Writing~$\Alg{F}$ for the category of $F$-algebras, and~$\MAlg{F}$ (when~$F$ is a monad) for the category of~$F$-algebras that respect the monad operations, we have \begin{myequation} \Nat_\Mnd(P^\ast, M) &\cong& \MAlg{M} \longrightarrow_\C \MAlg{P^\ast} &\text{ \cite[proposition (5.3)]{Barr70}} \\ &\cong& \MAlg{M} \longrightarrow_\C \Alg{P} &\text{ \cite[proposition 17]{GambHyl}} \\ &\cong& \Nat(P, M) &\text{ \cite[proposition (5.2)]{Barr70}} \\ \end{myequation} This shows that~$\BLANK^\ast$ is left adjoint to the forgetful functor~$\mathcal{U} : \Mnd(\C/I) \to \End(\C/I)$, and makes the composition~$\mathcal{U}\BLANK^\ast$ a monad.
 It only remains to show that the monad operations are strong cartesian transformations.